kaditya123/Polyp_Segmentation_LiCGNet/README.md

 ```

-*⚠️ This work is Accepted at an IEEE Conference*
+*⚠️ This paper is Accepted by IEEE ASPCON Conference 2025 and currently under publication in IEEE Xplore*